qnbs/Art-i-Fact/README.md

     -   **Critique:** Receive a professional, constructive critique of your gallery.
     -   **Audio Guide:** Create a complete, AI-narrated audio guide for your exhibition.
     -   **Cinematic Trailer:** Generate a short, atmospheric video trailer for your gallery to share.
--   **Curator's Journal:** Keep a personal journal to jot down your thoughts and research.
-Link entries to specific galleries and use AI writing tools to expand, summarize, improve, or research selected text.
+-   **Curator's Journal with Rich Text:** Keep a personal journal to jot down your thoughts and research.
+Use the **Markdown-based WYSIWYG editor** to format your text.
+Link entries to specific galleries and use AI writing tools to expand, summarize, improve, or **research selected text with sourced results**.
 -   **Command Palette:** Access all major functions, navigate quickly, and search through all your content (galleries, journals, artworks) from anywhere with a simple `Ctrl+K` command.
--   **Exhibit & Share:** Present your finished galleries in a beautiful, immersive exhibition mode.
-Share your creations with the world via a simple link for viewing or as a template for others to use.
+-   **Exhibit & Share:** Present your finished galleries in a beautiful, immersive exhibition mode. **Share your creations with the world via a simple, data-encoded link** for a read-only viewing experience.
+-   **Full Data Control:** **Export and import your entire workspace** (galleries, projects, journal, settings) as a single JSON file.
+Your data belongs to you.
 -   **Personalization:** Create a curator profile, track your stats, and customize the app's appearance and behavior in the settings.

 ## 🚀 Getting Started